Quick overview:

 A police officer may only search your person if the law allows him to do so.
 He may do so, for example:

-- before putting you in a cell – to make sure you are not carrying a weapon or other dangerous item,
+- before putting you in a cell – to check that you are not carrying a weapon or other dangerous item – in this case the search is automatic,

-- if your personal liberty is otherwise to be restricted or you are the subject of police action,
+- if your personal liberty is otherwise to be restricted or if police action is taken against you,

-- if he has reasonable grounds to suspect that you are carrying an item relevant to criminal proceedings,
+- if he or she has reasonable grounds to suspect that you are carrying an item relevant to criminal proceedings,

 - if police action is directed against you and there is a risk that you will resist and there is a suspicion that you are carrying a weapon,